Whole Grains 101

 What exactly IS a whole grain food?
 What counts?
-Consumers wanting to get the recommended three or more servings a day want to know.
-School foodservice directors being asked to "serve more whole grains" want to know.
+Consumers wanting to get the recommended number of servings each day want to know.
+School foodservice directors being asked to “serve more whole grains” want to know.
 And manufacturers looking to label their products responsibly want to know.

 The answer is fairly straightforward when you're dealing with 100% whole grains.
 A dish of brown rice or oatmeal is whole grain – no questions asked.
 As is a slice of bread made with no other grain but whole grain.

-The answer isn't simple, however, when a product's ingredients include both whole grains and refined grains.
-In many cases, whether such a product is considered "whole grain" depends on which government agency or program, in which country, has a say in the answer.
-Our list below covers most known standards in the U.S.; we welcome visitors to this website to alert us to other standards in other lands.
+The answer isn’t simple, however, when a product’s ingredients include both whole grains and refined/enriched grains.
+In many cases, whether such a product is considered “whole grain” depends on which government agency or program, in which country, has a say in the answer.
+Our list below covers most known standards in the U.S. plus several in other lands; we welcome visitors to this website to alert us to other standards elsewhere.

 International